SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       channel(channelName)
     </td>
     <td>
-      Returns an [AGChannel](api-ag-channel.md) instance.
+      Returns an <a href="api-ag-channel">AGChannel</a> instance.
 This is different from subscribe() in that it will not try to subscribe to that channel.
       The returned channel will be inactive initially.
-      You can call channel.subscribe() later to activate that channel when required.
+      You can call <code>channel.subscribe()</code> later to activate that channel when required.
     </td>
   </tr>
   <tr>